Formerly known as Antshares, NEO is China’s first ever open-source blockchain.

-The single biggest complaint about the current system is that ANS are indivisible, making gaining value a problem.
-Coins like bitcoin avoid this problem by having their coins divisible by up to 8 decimal places (the so-called “satoshi”).
-This means that even as bitcoin gains in value, users can still purchase coins that are within their budget (i.e., even though 1 BTC might cost $4,000, one might still buy 10 μBTC for $0.04).
-This is not something you can do with ANS.
-If 1 ANS costs $1,000, you will have to shell out a minimum of $1,000 to get in.
+One common complaint about this cryptocurrency is that NEO are indivisible.
+Coins like bitcoin avoid this problem by having their coins divisible by up to eight decimal places (the so-called “satoshi”).
+This means that even as bitcoin gains in value, users can still purchase coins that are within their budget (even though 1 BTC might cost $8,000, one might still buy 10 μBTC for $0.08).
+This is not something you can do with NEO.
+If 1 NEO costs $1,000, you will have to shell out a minimum of $1,000 to get it.

 Slow to synchronize compared with other currencies

-The second biggest complaint users have about the platform is that the blockchain is extremely slow to synchronize updates, for example when transferring ANS from an exchange to your wallet.
-This might be fixed in the future but, as it is now, it would be nearly impossible to pay for any large value transactions requiring you to wait for confirmation.
+A second major complaint users have about the platform is that the blockchain is extremely slow to synchronize updates, for example when transferring NEO from an exchange to your wallet.
+This might be fixed in the future, but as it is now, it would be nearly impossible to pay for any large-value transactions requiring you to wait for confirmation.

-As interesting a concept as Neo is, there is only one certainty in the future of Neo: no-one knows exactly where it’s going.
-Many speculate it will reach values of $100 per ANS in 2018, but others are not so certain.
-After all, while the sudden growth in ANS to above $40 in August 2017 was impressive, it’s still very much a mirror of the explosive growth of bitcoin, and ANS tumbled back down to around $23 by September 2017.
+As interesting a concept as NEO is, there’s only one certainty in the future of NEO: no one knows exactly where it’s going.
+Many speculate its value will be high in 2018, but others are not so certain.
+After all, while the sudden growth in NEO to above $40 in August 2017 was impressive, it’s still very much a mirror of the explosive growth of bitcoin and NEO tumbled back down to around $23 by September 2017.

-The biggest thing going for Neo is that the Chinese government has embraced the platform, while simultaneously distancing itself from other cryptocurrencies like Ethereum and bitcoin.
-This both legitimizes the Neo platform and alienates it from the western world.
+One advantage of NEO is that the Chinese government has embraced the platform, while simultaneously distancing itself from other cryptocurrencies like Ethereum and bitcoin.
+This has the potential to both legitimize the NEO platform and alienate it from the western world.